 Ataru Sato

-Ataru Sato was born in Chiba Prefecture, Japan in 1986 and is currently based in Tokyo.
+Ataru Sato was born in Chiba Prefecture in 1986 and is currently based in Tokyo, Japan.
 In 2009, he graduated from the Advanced Art Course in the Department of Information Design, Faculty of Arts and Design at Kyoto University of Arts and Design.
-The artist’s major group exhibitions include “10000 Lives: The 8th Gwangju Biennale” (2010), “Yokohama Triennale 2011: OUR MAGIC HOUR – How Much of the World Can We Know?”
-(2011), “Inside” (Palais de Tokyo, Paris, 2014), and “Dojima River Biennale 2019” (Osaka, 2019).
-Sato’s works have been acquired by the Takahashi Ryutaro Collection as well as by Louis Vuitton Malletier.
+In addition to his 2011 and 2015 solo exhibitions at Gallery Koyanagi, the artist has also held shows in cities such as New York and Brussels.
+The artist’s major group exhibitions include “10000 Lives: The 8th Gwangju Biennale” (Gwangju, 2010), “Yokohama Triennale 2011: OUR MAGIC HOUR – How Much of the World Can We Know?”
+(Yokohama Museum of Art, NYK Waterfront Warehouse, 2011), “Inside” (Palais de Tokyo, Paris, 2014), “Interpretations, Tokyo” (Hara Museum of Contemporary Art, Tokyo, 2019), “Dojima River Biennale 2019” (DOJIMA RIVER FORUM, Osaka, 2019), “Yanbaru Art Festival” (Ogimi Village Former Shioya Elementary School, Okinawa, 2023), and “LA MORSURE DES TERMITES” (Palais de Tokyo, Paris, 2023).
+Sato’s works have been acquired by the Miyanomori International Museum of Art, Sapporo, the Japigozzi Collection, the Takahashi Ryutaro Collection, and Louis Vuitton Malletier.

 WORKS